nazarioa/bill_and_napa/README.md

 I named the fake site "Bill & Napa", a play on William & Sonoma's name.
 I used the design language from their website at the time as the visual insperation.

 I used vanilla JS but created a few "components" usinh the JS/HTML template API.

+## Result

+I was offered the positon but i had already accepted something else.
+It was lots of fun and I am proud of it even if it is now long in the toof